OpenBB-finance/OpenBB/website/content/terminal/quickstart/installation.md

 import TabItem from '@theme/TabItem';
 import InstallerButton from "@site/src/components/General/InstallerButton";

 The OpenBB Terminal can be directly installed on a Mac or Windows machine with the installer packages linked in the tabs below.
-While no installer package for Linux is currently available, it can be installed from the command line, via a Python virtual environment.
+While no installer package for Linux is currently available, it can be installed from the command line in a virtual Python environment.
 Having trouble?
 Reach us on [Discord](https://openbb.co/discord) or visit our [contact page](https://openbb.co/contact).

 :::info Installation Instructions